fnery/mtools/README.md

   - `fxdoc.m`: prints function documentation template to command window <br />
   - `getabovedir.m`: returns path of directories closer to the root <br />
   - `is1d.m`: check if input is 1D "vector" <br />
+  - `isallequal.m`: checks if all elements in the array are equal <br />
   - `isint.m`: checks if the input is an integer <br />
   - `lsfile.m`: list files in dir and pick according to file # index <br />
   - `m2sharr.m`: convert cell of strings to space-delimited list (like bash arrays) <br />